Willard Gaylin

-Willard Marvin Gaylin (February 23, 1925 – December 30, 2022) was an American bioethicist and physician who served as clinical professor of psychiatry at Columbia College of Physicians and Surgeons.
+Willard Marvin Gaylin (February 23, 1925 – December 30, 2022) was an American bioethicist and physician who served as a clinical professor of psychiatry at Columbia College of Physicians and Surgeons.
 He was also the co-founder, along with Daniel Callahan, of The Hastings Center, an independent research institute focused on bioethics.
-Gaylin served as president of the Hastings Center from its inception, in 1969, until 1993 and as chairman of the board from 1993 to 1994.
+Gaylin served as the president of the Hastings Center from its inception, in 1969, until 1993 and as chairman of the board from 1993 to 1994.
 He was a member of the Center's board.